DarylMc/Homebridge-cbus-installer/SETUP.md

 - Once write and verification is finished remove SD card and insert into Raspberry Pi
 - Connect Raspberry Pi to LAN
 - Connect power to boot Raspberry Pi
-- Wait a few minutes for the raspberry Pi's first boot.
+- Wait a few minutes since it's the raspberry Pi's first boot.

 - Launch a browser and navigate to http://homebridge.local  create user `admin` and set a password
 - Exit the browser for now.